Mass market

-The term "mass market" refers to a market for goods produced on a large scale for a significant number of end consumers.
-The mass market differs from the niche market in that the former focuses on consumers with a wide variety of backgrounds with no identifiable preferences and expectations in a large market segment.
+A "mass market" is a market for goods produced on a large scale for a significant number of end consumers.
+A mass market differs from a niche market in that the former focuses on consumers with a wide variety of backgrounds with no identifiable preferences and expectations in a large market segment.
 Traditionally, businesses reach out to the mass market with advertising messages through a variety of media including radio, TV, newspapers and the Web.

 Definition

 Scholars have noted that defining the precise nature of the mass market is problematic.
 This difficulty arises, at least in part, from scholarly attention being given to the process of mass marketing rather than the mass market, per se.
 In addition, the concept of a mass market means different things in different contexts and has evolved over time, adding yet another layer of complexity.